queenkjuul/queenkjuul.com/_posts/2025-02-20-BasicLinux-3.5-LCARS.md

 ## A ray of hope

+I spent a lot of time trying to find the right solution.
+The original DamnSmallLinux needs a 486 and 16MB of RAM, so it couldn't quite help me.
+PuppyLinux hasn't supported 386-class CPUs in over 15 years.
+"Modern" LiveCDs, even going back 20 years, generally require substantial amounts of RAM by 90s standards, like 64MB or 128MB (and I remember how painful Ubuntu 5.10 LiveCD was on 128MB!).
+BlueFLOPS has saved my ass in the past several times, and I keep a pair of BlueFLOPS floppies on hand, but even that recommends 16MB as the bare minimum, and booting it from floppy does take something like forever.

 Enter [BasicLinux](https://distro.ibiblio.org/baslinux/), a 25-year-old project used for booting Linux on 35-year-old hardware.
 While I generally would have preferred to use something more modern, Linux support for *actual* i386 processors didn't actually last that long, despite the "i386" moniker sticking around for a long time.
 Any modern 32-bit Linux distro is likely to require a 486 or better, with many more only working on Pentium MMX or even Pentium III SSE chips.
 Almost more importantly, even a typical distro from 25 years ago - one that likely did actually support 386-class CPUs - would require more than the 8MB of RAM installed in this machine.
 This would absolutely be the case if you wanted to run a full desktop, but it was even possible you could have problems booting a LiveCD at all with that little RAM.
 Most "small" distros of the era like DamnSmall or Puppy expected to run from a read-write RAM disk, and 8MB just wouldn't cut it.

 BasicLinux, though, was designed specifically for the worst-case 8MB 386 scenario in mind.
 In fact, it claims to run in just 3MB (with CDROM drivers, my LiveCD will boot in 3MB, and then crash for lack of memory when calling `ls`).
 Based on Slackware 4.0, "BL3" as its third version was known in shorthand, provided a tiny 2MB root filesystem image which could be transferred to an MS-DOS disk by floppy, and then booted from there.
 The root filesystem was just an ext2 image file, stored on the MS-DOS partition.
 The bootloader was a DOS program called "LOADLIN".
 The whole system could just live in a folder on your DOS disk, and you could fire it up as needed.
 There were a dozen or two "official" BasicLinux packages, and a full set of kernel modules to cover most common hardware of the era.
 On top of all that, the documentation indicated that "most" Slackware 4 packages would just work with the provided kernel.